An official website of the United States government

 The OEWS survey measures employment and wages by occupation for wage and salary employees in nonfarm establishments.
 The survey excludes most of the agricultural sector, private household employers, and the self-employed.

-The Occupational Employment and Wage Statistics (OEWS) survey is a semiannual survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
-The OEWS data, available from BLS, include cross-industry occupational employment and wage estimates for the nation; over 580 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.
+The OEWS program annually publishes employment and wage estimates by occupation for wage and salary jobs in nonfarm establishments in the United States.
+The OEWS data available from the U.S. Bureau of Labor Statistics (BLS) include cross-industry occupational employment and wage estimates for the nation; states, the District of Columbia, and Guam, Puerto Rico, and the Virgin Islands; and approximately 530 metropolitan statistical areas (MSAs) and nonmetropolitan areas.
+BLS also publishes national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.

-The OEWS survey categorizes workers into occupations based on the Office of Management and Budget’s Standard Occupational Classification (SOC) system.
-Together, these occupations make up 22 of the 23 SOC major occupational groups.
-Major group 55, Military Specific Occupations, is not included.
+OEWS produces data for approximately 830 occupational categories based on the Office of Management and Budget's 2018 Standard Occupational Classification (SOC) system.
+These occupational categories make up 22 of the 23 SOC major occupational groups.
+Major group 55, which refers to Military Specific Occupations, is not included.

 The OEWS survey excludes the majority of the agricultural sector, with the exception of logging (NAICS 113310), support activities for crop production (NAICS 1151), and support activities for animal production (NAICS 1152).
 Private households (NAICS 814) also are excluded.
-OEWS federal government data include the U.S. Postal Service and the federal executive branch only.
+OEWS federal government data include the federal executive branch, U.S. Postal Service, and TVA only.
 All other industries, including state and local government, are covered by the survey.
 Industries that fall within the OEWS scope are shown in exhibit 1.

 11 |